CaiTom/blockchain-selective-disclosure/README.md

     	}
     }

-We recommend using popular Ethereum test client [ganache-cli](https://github.com/trufflesuite/ganache-cli) as a default node:
+We recommend using popular Ethereum test client [ganache-cli](https://github.com/trufflesuite/ganache-cli) as a default node.
+Download the Ganache UI from the official website and open it.

-    npm install -g ganache-cli

 To run this mode, compile all of the smart contracts first:

     truffle compile

-... and then
+and then deploy the contracts to Ganache:

+    truffle migrate

+The test file is in test/ directory.
+To run the test:

+    truffle test

 ## Contributions